sipcapture/homer/README.md

 #### :construction: This is a work in progress, the process and instructions might change at any give time.

-## :package: Dev Containers
+## :package: Docker Containers
 Starting Fresh or Testing?
-A ready to fire set of [containers](https://github.com/sipcapture/homer-docker/tree/master/heplify-server) is available for the following flavours:
+A ready to fire set of [containers](https://github.com/sipcapture/homer7-docker/tree/master/heplify-server) is available in many flavours:

 * [HOMER 7](https://github.com/sipcapture/homer/tree/homer7) _development_
   * [HEPlify-Server](https://github.com/sipcapture/homer7-docker/tree/master/heplify-server)